Mercedes M157 Engine Problems

 • Fault codes

 This is not an exhaustive list of all potential symptoms of an M157 timing chain issue.
 Additionally, if you have these symptoms it does not mean it is definitely the timing chain.
 Be on the lookout for fault codes.
-Generally, fault codes will be stored if the M157 is experiencing timing chain issues.
+Generally, fault codes will be stored if the engine is experiencing timing chain issues.

-M157 Timing Chain Replacement
+Timing Chain Replacement

 This can be a rather expensive repair.
 However, Mercedes did replace the components with the revised versions and installed the check valves when owners experienced issues.
 There was no official recall for it, though.
 Expect this repair to run well over $1,000 at the dealer or an indy shop.
 However, the good news is it’s 2020.
 The timing chain issues were on early model M157 engines.
 As such, it’s likely a lot of the timing chains that would fail have already done so.
-It’s still something to be aware of since it can be a labor intensive, expensive repair.
+It’s still something to be aware of since it can be a labor intensive, costly repair.

 Tuned and modded M157 engines frequently experience misfire issues on the OEM spark plugs.
 Too large of a spark plug gap coupled with higher cylinder pressures may result in spark blow out.
 Ultimately, the spark blowing out leads to cylinder misfires.
 Additionally, colder spark plugs may be required to prevent pre-ignition on heavily tuned and modded M157 engines.